How to use a blog to get a good source of regular clients. Why it is a great marketing tool for a stable freelancing career

-2. Become an Expert
+2. Project Bloggers as an Expert

 The best part of being a blogger is, you are seen as an expert on the subject matter.

-3. Connect With Like Minded People
+3. Connect With Like-Minded People

 Once you are connected with like-minded people, it can open up many synergy opportunities.

-Let me share my example here: My post about optimizing vBulletin brings in many potential clients for sure but then it also helped me connect with other vBulletin experts.
-If I am stuck at some point, I can take help from them or even outsource some part of the work to them.
+Let me share my example here: My post about optimizing vBulletin brings in many potential clients for sure, but then it also helped me connect with other vBulletin experts.
+If I am stuck at some point, I can take help from them.
+Or even outsource some part of the work to them.

 4. New Businesses Opportunities